crestlux/crestlux/README.md

 - Student of Sungkyunkwan University since 2021
 - Majoring Computer Science and Engineering
-- People call me Lux for short, so whether Crestlux or Lux is fine!
 ***
 ## 💡 Current Interests
 - Problem solving, Competitive Programming